sergelogvinov/proxmox-csi-plugin/docs/options.md

 * `diskIOPS` - maximum r/w I/O in operations per second
 * `diskMBps` - maximum r/w throughput in megabytes per second

+* `backup` - set true if you want to backup the disk with VM.
+Dangerous option!
+Do not use it unless you fully understand how to use it in the recovery process.

 ## AllowVolumeExpansion